 Click Clone.
 If you want to create a project based on the sources you have cloned, click Yes in the confirmation dialog.
 Git root mapping will be automatically set to the project root directory.

 If your project contains submodules, they will also be cloned and automatically registered as project roots.

 Associate a workspace directory with a Git repository

 Open the workspace directory that you want to put under Git.

 Choose Git as the version control system and click OK.

-After VCS integration is enabled, DataSpell will ask you whether you want to share project settings files via VCS.
+After Git integration is enabled, DataSpell will ask you whether you want to share project settings files via Git.
 You can choose Always Add to synchronize project settings with other repository users who work with DataSpell.

 After you have initialized a Git repository for your project, you need to add project files to the repository.

 In the Commit tool window Alt+0, expand the Unversioned Files node.

 Select the files you want to add to Git or the entire changelist and press Ctrl+Alt+A or choose Add to VCS from the context menu.